| International Meeting2004 World Conference against A and H Bombs

 an undefined and uncontrollable decision of the stronger party to

+interpret it according to its interests.
 The same arbitrary procedure of defining necessity has been applied

 to the decision of using any kind of weapons in these wars.
 DU weapons